KhaledAshrafH/GoFo-System/README.md

 1. Clone this repository to your local machine using `git clone https://github.com/KhaledAshrafH/GoFo-System.git`
 2. Open the project folder in your preferred IDE (such as Eclipse or IntelliJ IDEA).
-3. Compile the `Main.java` file as a Java application.
+3. Compile the `Demo.java` file as a Java application.

 ## Usage

 To use this project, you need to interact with the console interface that provides menus and prompts for different actions.

-1. Run the `Main.java` file as a Java application.
+1. Run the `Demo.java` file as a Java application.
 2. You will see the main menu of the system where you can choose to sign up or log in as a user, a playground owner or an administrator.
 3. Follow the instructions on each menu to perform different actions such as creating a profile, registering a playground, displaying playgrounds, booking a time slot, sending invitations, etc.